 Lise Belanger has been the Clinical Nurse Specialist for the Acute Spine Program for the past 12 years and has 32 years of experience as a SCI/Spine clinician practicing as Clinical Educator and Clinical Nurse Specialist for the Acute Spine Program.

 She is involved in research with Dr. Brian Kwon for CSF drainage study (Cerebrospinal Fluid Drainage and Cytokine Profiling in the Treatment of Acute Spinal Cord Injury) and Canadian Multicenter CSF Pressure Monitoring and Biomarker Study (CAMPER) Studies.

 Lise was involved in setting up CAMPER in 5 sites across Canada and in rolling out CAMPER across Canada.

-She is a Clinical Consultant for Rick Hansen Institute and enrolled the first patient in the Rick Hansen Spinal Cord Injury Registry (RHSCIR) in July 2004.
+She is a Clinical Consultant for Praxis Spinal Cord Institute and enrolled the first patient in the Rick Hansen Spinal Cord Injury Registry (RHSCIR) in July 2004.

 Lise’s clinical interests include management of Neuropathic Pain and she is a member of the Vancouver General Hospital (VGH) Advisory Committee for management of pain.

 Lise was recognized by the College of Registered Nurses of British Columbia in 2009 with “Award of Excellence in Nursing Practice” for her work in the area of Spine and SCI.